 Together with Wolf Haven International in Tenino, Washignton, Oregon Wild is proud to sponsor the efforts of Wolfways, a wolf education program designed for children Pre-K through 6th grade.
-Within its first two years, Wolf Ways has reached over 1800 young people.
+Founded in 2014, Wolf Ways has reached over 4000 young people.
 Adult presentations are also available.

 Through lively interactive multi-media presentations – including video and audio clips, a replica wolf skull and track, wolf fur, a life size wolf and bull elk cut outs, and lots of pictures and wolf stories from the field – children will enter the world of wolves.
 Based on scientific research and observations, children will learn about: